benckx/dnn-movie-posters/README.md

 ## About
+A simple demo / tutorial / experiment / portfolio project for me to better understand the concepts of Machine Learning.

+##Classify Movies by Genre
-Use Convolutional Neural Network (CNN) to classify movies posters by genres.
+Use Convolutional Neural Network (CNN) to classify movies posters by genre.
 It is a multi-label classification problem (movies can belong to multiple genres).
 Each instance (movie poster) has an independent probability to belong to each label (genre).

 The implementation is based on Keras and TensorFlow.